 He concluded his homily saying: “As we celebrate Jubilee, we look to the future with confidence.
 The task is indeed great, but it is in our weakness that we find strength.
 There is no need for fear, therefore, but there is a need for prayer, for formation and a wholehearted response to the call to Mission that is the life of the Church.
 Let us, then go forward in hope, ever more closely conformed to Christ, who is with us always; yes, to the end of time.”

-You can find pictures from the Diocesan Festival 2014 on the Diocesan Flickr Site.
+You can see pictures of the day on the Bishops' Conference Flickr site and the Diocesan Flickr site